troii/Rudeltippen/README.md

 Step 1
 ------------------

-Download the latest version of Rudeltippen and unzip to your INSTLLATIONFOLDER
+Download the [latest tagged version of Rudeltippen][14] and unzip to your INSTLLATIONFOLDER

 Step 2
 ------------------